janhq/jan/docs/blog/rag-is-not-enough.md

 We found model merging to be a viable approach where each iteration is cost-effective + fast to deploy.

-We ended up with [Stealth](https://huggingface.co/jan-hq/stealth-v1.3), a [SLERP](https://github.com/Digitous/LLM-SLERP-Merge) merge of Mistral with the following:
+We ended up with [Stealth v1.1](https://huggingface.co/jan-hq/stealth-v1.1), a [SLERP](https://github.com/Digitous/LLM-SLERP-Merge) merge of Mistral with the following:

 - [WizardMath](https://huggingface.co/WizardLM/WizardMath-7B-V1.1) for its math capabilities
 - [WizardCoder](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0) for its coding capabilities